 A decision is needed on whether to continue using attendance quizzes.
 It is agreed that attendance should be required for patient interviews and for group activities in which process is important to the exercise, e.g. small group activities such CPD-1 groups, TBLs and participatory problem sets.

 Recording attendance at all functions has been found to be intrusive, disruptive and considered by many to be insulting.
 Not all students participate thus any data must be considered suspect.
 A proposal to eliminate recording of attendance at sessions other than those listed above was made.
 Questions regarding the Education Research Database were raised.
 Research should inform and guide our curriculum, but we must guard against research interfering with our curriculum.
 Before a decision is made the opinion of Casey White in Medical Education Research will be sought.

 If the decision is to continue taking attendance at all sesions we must make the process less "intrusive".

-Changes in the following italicized blue portion of the document were considered.
+Changes in the document were considered.
 Discussion will be continued.